awokenbastet/RamBot/README.md

 ## SHIRO IS DEPRECATED AND NO LONGER MAINTAINED

+This repository will stay online for educational purposes only.<br>
+Even though Shiro's performance was far from perfect her plugin-loader and annotations were quite sophisticated.<br>
+Combined with Groovy's beautiful syntax this makes writing Java actually fun o.o

-All development will take place in her successor ["Karen"](https://github.com/sn0w/karen).<br/>
+All future development will take place in shiro's successor ["Karen"](https://github.com/sn0w/karen).<br/>
-Karen will effectively be a port of Shiro to Golang.<br>
 Goodbye Java.
 It was a fun ride but i want my fucking ram back.

 <hr>